Kurento/kurento/source/mastering/kurento_architecture.rst

    :align:  center
    :alt:    Main interactions between architectural modules

-   **Main interactions between architectural modules**.
-   *Main interactions occur in two phases: negotiation and media exchange.
+*Main interactions between architectural modules.
+Main interactions occur in two phases: negotiation and media exchange.
 Remark that the color of the different arrows and boxes is aligned with the architectural figures presented above, so that, for example, orange arrows show exchanges belonging to the signaling plane, blue arrows show exchanges belonging to the Kurento Protocol, red boxes are associated to the Kurento Media Server and green boxes with the application.*

 1. Media negotiation phase (signaling)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~